★ Service brochure

 Add-on

 Rotating sponsor logos on the home page (or wherever you want them).
 Each logo links out, has a contract end date, and can be retired without code changes when a sponsorship lapses.
-Sponsors love seeing themselves on the front page.
+A logo on the front page is a tangible benefit sponsors can point to when renewal comes around.

 What's inside